Assistant Professor of Urology, Academic Institute

 Dr. Satkunasivam received his medical degree from the University of Toronto and completed his urology residency also at the University of Toronto.
 He pursued sub-specialty fellowship training in urologic oncology, advanced robotic and laparoscopic surgery at the University of Southern California, where he developed novel techniques for robotic kidney-sparing surgery (partial nephrectomy) and robotic bladder cancer surgery with entirely robotic (intra-corporeal) urinary reconstruction.

 Prior to joining Houston Methodist Hospital, Dr. Satkunasivam was an Assistant Professor and Surgeon Investigator at the University of Toronto's Odette Cancer Center at Sunnybrook Hospital.
 He holds a Master of Science in Health Services Research from the Department of Preventive Medicine, University of Southern California.
 His research is focused on the clinical epidemiology of genito-urinary malignancies, specifically in identifying novel risk factors, improving individualized risk assessment and in assessing the comparative effectiveness of treatments.
 His research also examines outcomes and quality of surgical care, and novel strategies to improve the care of complex surgical patients.
-He is currently an Assistant Professor in the Houston Methodist Institute for Academic Medicine and a Health Services Researcher in the Center for Outcomes Research at Houston Methodist Hospital.
+He is currently an Assistant Professor in the Houston Methodist Academic Institute and a Health Services Researcher in the Center for Outcomes Research at Houston Methodist Hospital.